consint/Tumult/README.md

 1. Install or compile [Faust](https://github.com/grame-cncm/faust) > 2.74.6
 2. Compile [Hise](https://github.com/christophhart/HISE) with Faust enabled (see https://forum.hise.audio/topic/6746/updated-build-instructions).
 For help you can watch the great videos by David Healey ([Linux](https://www.youtube.com/watch?v=rUuEoJk6FF8), [Windows](https://www.youtube.com/watch?v=D3kthNOQ9_s), [MacOS](https://www.youtube.com/watch?v=zeLeCSNh0XM)).
 3. Clone this repository or download the Tumult source code.
 4. Open Hise, select ‘File -> Load Project’ and select the Tumult folder.
-You do not need to load the file ‘tumult.xml’ as we need to compile the ‘DSP Networks’ first.
 5. Go to ‘Export’ and select ‘Compile DSP Networks as dll’.
 On Windows this will compile the DSP Networks.
 On Linux you have to execute the file ‘.../Tumult/DspNetworks/Binaries/batchCompileLinux.sh’ in the terminal.
 6. Restart Hise and load the file ‘tumult.xml’.
 7. Select ‘Export -> Export as FX plugin’.